lsamaroo/editrowform/README.md

 Check the changelog.txt for a complete listing of changes in each version.

 <h3>Usage:</h3>
 Include the javascript and css file in your page.
 The style sheet is pretty simple so override it to fit your needs.
+It can also be used as an AMD module.

 <h3>Where can I get it?</h3>
 <ul>